0Magenta0/CTF-Writeups/OverTheWire/Bandit/Writeup.md

 ### Level 25
 In this level we just have a SSH Private Key for the `bandit26`.
-But instead of `/bin/bash` it's load some other binary.
+But instead of `/bin/bash` it's loads some other binary.
 If you resize terminal to so far small size you'll see that is `more`.
 Type the `v:e /etc/bandit_pass/bandit26` button and you'll see password you want.
-To get the shell type `v:set shell=/bin/bash<CR>:shell`
+To set the shell type `v:set shell=/bin/bash<CR>:shell`

 ### Level 26
 After you got a shell, just use the SUID `env` binary again.